 Oil and Gas Engineering MSc

-From September 2017, the Oil and Gas Engineering MSc course will be delivered at Granta Park, Cambridge, the home of the National Structural Integrity Research Centre (NSIRC) and TWI.
+This course is delivered at Granta Park, Cambridge, the home of the National Structural Integrity Research Centre (NSIRC) and TWI.

 About the course